notsnip/website-v1/README.md

-> This is the first personal website which stayed localhost for a while.
+This is the first personal website I've ever created not gonna lie it was fire for me back then.

 ![HTML](/img/snipc.png)